 With locations in Salinas and Santa Cruz, Alliance Career Training Solutions provides classes in software, business, and technical training.

-Barrios Unidos’ Audio Engineering program is an exciting FREE 6 week course for youth who are interested in learning all aspects of the recording process including recording, mixing, editing, and mastering.
+Barrios Unidos’ Audio Engineering program is for youth who are interested in learning all aspects of the recording process including recording, mixing, editing, and mastering.
 Learn more about this skills training program by visiting their site and contacting the program coordinator!